olegos2/mobox/README-ru.md

 * Root is not required.

 #
-Big thanks to Hugo, JeezDisReez, ptitSeb, MishkaKolos, Xanzo and others for help.
+Big thanks to Hugo, JeezDisReez, ptitSeb, MishkaKolos, Xanzo, Jotaros, Maxython and others for help.

 [MishkaKolos Discord](https://discord.gg/ZAQnZzbCXq)